-The Citigroup Disability Plan provides for a Short-Term Disability (STD) and a Long-Term Disability (LTD) benefit to replace a portion or all of your earnings if you are unable to work due to an illness, injury, or pregnancy.
+The Citigroup Disability Plan (the "Disability Plan") provides for a Short-Term Disability (STD) and a Long-Term Disability (LTD) benefit to replace a portion or all of your earnings if you are unable to work due to an illness, injury, or pregnancy.

 This section describes the STD and LTD benefits available.
-The receipt of STD and LTD benefits is subject to the terms and conditions of the Plan.
-If you incurred a disability prior to 2002 or you became a Citi employee in connection with a corporate transaction with benefits provided under another disability plan, your benefit may not be described in this Handbook.
-Please see the prior plan and/or related summary plan description that was applicable to when you became disabled.
-For complete details about your coverage under the LTD benefit, see the insurance certificate, which is also part of the Plan, at Citi Benefits Online.
+The receipt of STD and LTD benefits is subject to the terms and conditions of the Disability Plan.

+For complete details about your coverage under the LTD benefit, see the insurance certificate, which is also part of the Disability Plan, at Citi Benefits Online.
 If there is any discrepancy between the provisions in this section of the Handbook and the related insurance certificate provided by the insurance company, the provisions of the insurance certificate shall prevail.